QueenYewande/QueenYewande/README.md

 ###
 #  Mission

 To help businesses and individuals **make smarter decisions using data**.
-I aim to bleverage data-driven insights to support strategic decision-making, empower teams through knowledge sharing, and continuously explore innovative solutions that make an impact in business and academia.
+I aim to leverage data-driven insights to support strategic decision-making, empower teams through knowledge sharing, and continuously explore innovative solutions that make an impact in business and academia.

 ---